-So Marsillo hit upon what turned out to be the perfect gesture to give his prospect the boost he needed.
+So Marsillo hit upon what turned out to be the perfect gesture to give the crestfallen fighter the boost he needed.
 It was December, just before Christmas, and it was cold.
-Marsillo convinced his money man, promoter Felix Bocchicchio, to help him buy a ton of coal for Walcott and his family.
+Marsillo convinced his money man, promoter Felix Bocchicchio, to help him buy a ton of coal for Cream and his family.
 Marsillo delivered it personally, helped shovel it into the basement, and one Arnold Cream, family man and working stiff, was ecstatic.
-The security those black nuggets represented to Walcott and his family could not be overstated.
+The security those black nuggets represented to him and his family could not be overstated.
 Buoyed by his new manager’s faith in him, Cream went back to being Jersey Joe Walcott and commenced training with renewed zeal.
-For Walcott, that ton of coal was the best Christmas present ever.

 From there, the old man’s career finally took off, a testament to what a little well-timed encouragement can do.
 He scored a series of big wins over Joe Baksi, Jimmy Bivins, Lee Oma and Joey Maxim, which in turn led, finally, to an overdue title shot.
-Robbed by the judges against Louis, knocked out in the rematch, still, Walcott refused to go away.
+Robbed by the judges against Louis, knocked out in the rematch, still, Walcott simply refused to go away.
 After all, win or lose, he was finally making decent money.

 When Louis retired, Jersey Joe was matched with Ezzard Charles to decide the Brown Bomber’s successor, and he dropped a close decision to the former light-heavyweight and all-time great.
-But Walcott kept fighting, kept winning, got a rematch with Charles where he again dropped a 15 round decision, but this time he gave Ezzard the toughest of struggles and many thought Jersey Joe had been robbed again.
-So, four months later, in Pittsburgh, the two rivals met for a third time, Walcott a 9-to-1 underdog, because a win in a record fifth attempt at the world championship was deemed just too improbable, the stuff of fairy tales, not real life.
+But Walcott kept fighting, kept winning, got a rematch with Charles where he again dropped a fifteen round decision, but this time he gave Ezzard the toughest of struggles and many thought Jersey Joe had been robbed again.
+So, four months later, in Pittsburgh, the two rivals met for a third time, Walcott a nine-to-one underdog, because a victory in a record fifth attempt at the world championship was deemed just too improbable, the stuff of fairy tales, not real life.